 Rationale to Facilitate Prioritization

 It’s faster to get a group to agree on what NOT to discuss anymore.
 Therefore, apply the Pareto Principle (aka 80-20 Rule) to help a group eliminate as many options as possible.
-By deselecting first, the group can stay focused and you can facilitate prioritization on the most important or attractive options.
+By deselecting first, the group can stay focused and you can facilitate prioritization around the most important or attractive options.

-CAUTION to Facilitate Prioritization
+CAUTION When You Facilitate Prioritization

 Method to Facilitate Prioritization